cristian-sudo/readme-check/tips/2025-02-11/php.md

 ## PHP Tip
 - Use `isset()` to check if a variable is set.

-**Quote of the Day:** "Cleaning code does NOT take time.
-NOT cleaning code does take time." — *Bill Gates*
+**Quote of the Day:** "Most programming languages contain good parts and bad parts.
+I discovered that I could be better programmer by using only the good parts and avoiding the bad parts." — *Chris Sacca*